torvalds/linux/Documentation/networking/device_drivers/intel/ixgbe.rst

 - Intel(r) Ethernet Network Adapters that support removable optical modules only support their original module type (for example, the Intel(R) 10 Gigabit SR Dual Port Express Module only supports SR optical modules).
-If you plug in a different type of module, the driver will not load.
+If you plug in a different type of module, the driver will yest load.
-- Hot Swapping/hot plugging optical modules is not supported.
+- Hot Swapping/hot plugging optical modules is yest supported.
 - Only single speed, 10 gigabit modules are supported.
 - LAN on Motherboard (LOMs) may support DA, SR, or LR modules.
-Other module types are not supported.
+Other module types are yest supported.
 Please see your system documentation for details.

 The following is a list of SFP+ modules and direct attach cables that have received some testing.
 Not all modules are applicable to all devices.